-A Department of Labor (DOL) legacy system with a desktop-only graphical user interface (GUI) needed a web-based GUI.
+A Department of Labor (DOL) legacy system with a desktop-only user interface (UI) needed a web-based UI.
 By careful inspection of the code and experimentation, a deep "spike" solution was created that allows a small fraction of the system to be implemented with a web-based system utilizing in-situ business rules and stored procedures.
 This spike is the basis of planned broadening to provide a practical means of rewriting the entire legacy system, thus de-risking the whole project.

 The existing technology was ancient and nearly undocumented.
 In order to have a functioning spike, a complete and valid environment would have to be duplicated.
 Because the data was potentially subject to litigation and sensitive, we would have to work entirely with artificially created data.